Sweet Soy Glazed Meatballs Recipe

 And that gentle twist is similar to the way Sweet and Tangy Pineapple Chicken balances sweetness and depth without overwhelming the moment.

 Unexpected texture plays a role here.
-The meatballs, tender inside with a slight chew, crackle lightly as they hit the skillet, coated in a glossy, sticky sauce.
+The meatballs, tender inside with a slight chew, sizzle lightly as they hit the skillet, coated in a glossy, sticky sauce.

 How This Recipe Came Together